-Paris is a true year-round destination.
+Paris is definitely one of the most beautiful cities in France and it’s a true year-round destination.
 Seriously, there is something magical in each and every season, like cherry blossoms in spring or the colorful leaves in autumn.
-In this Paris Travel Guide I’m gonna tell you all the pros and cons for the different seasons.
-Let’s see!

-During springtime (March-May) the maximum temperature is constantly rising from 12°C in March up to 20°C in May.
-The weather is still unpredictable in the beginning of spring and a light rain can occur almost any time during the season.
+During springtime (from March to May) the maximum temperature is constantly rising from 12°C (54°F) in March up to 20°C (68°F) in May.
+The weather is still unpredictable at the beginning of spring and light rain can occur almost any time during the season.
 Be prepared with an umbrella or a raincoat!